12 Top-Rated Things to Do in Cabo San Lucas, Mexico

-You can sign up for a Cabo San Lucas Whale Watching Adventure to hopefully put you in the heart of the action.
+You can sign up for a whale watching tour to hopefully put you in the heart of the action.
 Some travelers (and surfers) are able to distinguish a whale from a few yards away as they scan the sea.
 Keep in mind, during these months you'll also experience milder weather, making it ideal for destination weddings.

 9. Take a Day Trip to Todos Santos

 If you're an art lover, there's no better day trip than Todos Santos.
 It's a bit of a contrast from the beach life since the Sierra de la Laguna mountain range is tucked behind the area, but it features beauty in a different way.
 The town is most famously known for the original Hotel California, for which the song by the Eagles was written.
 You can stay at this iconic destination for a night or two, or just visit, making your way through cafes and other attractions.

 Those who have an eye for fine art will enjoy browsing countless galleries and visiting the Professor Nestor Agundez Martinez Cultural Center, which offers a bit of historical immersion.
 Todos Santos is still considered a hidden gem, with small beaches and local experiences, so you might not battle too many tourists as you explore.

 10. Santa Maria